lancew/pull_request_challenge_guide/README.md

 > Include the date, times and objectives of the evening.
 New people might not even know what you are talking about.
 > We put links to the module and where possible a quick explanation of what the module is about.

+* Email the module author

+> We email the author of the module in advance and let them know what we are planning on doing.
+> We often get a reply and suggestions on things to look at and things to avoid.

 ## Event
+* Food
+* Introduction
+* Code
+* Finish

 ## Post-event
+* Follow-up
+** Email Neil Bowers and say "Done".
+** Email the author

 # Summary